A domain name is more than just an address; it’s an identity, a brand’s virtual storefront. But, like all things, domains have a beginning and an end.

-- Release to the Public: Once the “Pending Delete” phase ends, the domain is released and becomes available for anyone to register again.
+- The domain is released once the “Pending Delete” phase ends and becomes available for anyone to register again.
 It’s like a piece of property going back on the market.

 Now that the domain is free from previous ownership, what happens next?
 Let’s explore its return to the open market.

 Following the “Pending Delete” phase, the domain becomes available for a new owner.
 When this phase concludes, the domain is once again open for registration.